-As of September 2009 all candidates seeking an endorsement to a new or existing Washington teaching certificate will be required to take the WEST- E assessments and meet the minimum passing score(s) for their chosen endorsement area.
-The tests will be required for entry into our Master of Arts in Teaching program.
+All candidates seeking an endorsement to a new or existing Washington teaching certificate will be required to pass a content area exam.
+Washington utilizes both NES content area exams.
+The Pearson's web site provides details on the specific exams required as well as registration.
+The tests will be required for enrollment into our Master of Arts in Teaching program.
 The University of Puget Sound also requires all candidates for a secondary endorsement to hold the minimum of a minor (or its credit equivalent: 5 units/20 semester credits/30 quarter credits) in the desired subject area.
+Candidates seeking an endorsement in music, which covers the full k-12 grade range, should hold a major in music education.
+Music candidates should contact Ruth Schauble in the School of Music at email@example.com or 253.879.3228. to arrange for transcript evaluations and auditions.

 Listed below are the current endorsements supported by the University of Puget Sound.
 For test dates and information please refer to the .